-These activities will be supported by independent technical peer reviews from national and international experts.
+These activities were supported by independent technical peer reviews from national and international experts.

-Extensive stakeholder engagement is being undertaken throughout the detailed business case, including through Sunwater’s stakeholder engagement forums - the Paradise Dam Industry Forum and associated working groups and the Paradise Dam Community Reference Group.
+Extensive stakeholder engagement has been undertaken through Sunwater’s stakeholder engagement forums - the Paradise Dam Industry Forum and associated working groups and the Paradise Dam Community Reference Group.

 Commission of inquiry

 The Paradise Dam Commission of Inquiry report was delivered to government on 30 April 2020.

 The Queensland Government publicly released the report and the Queensland Government’s response (PDF, 300.4KB) on 21 May 2020.

 All 8 of the Commission’s recommendations have been adopted.

 The Queensland Dam Safety Management Guidelines have been updated following a thorough review process with input from dam owners and operators, and independent technical reviewers.